william-lima-p/coopsealgame/README.md

 During a leadership training, we were presented with the following game:
 - Seven of us (including I) were positioned in a row of seven red tiles;
-- The other seven of us were positioned in a row of blue seven tiles, facing the blue row;
+- The other seven of us were positioned in a row of blue seven tiles, facing the red row;
 - Between us there was an empty tile;
 - A person was allowed to move to the empty tile if they were in front of it, or when they were in front of another person with an empty space behind them;
 - Only one person was allowed to move at a time;